rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 Midtrans Snap can be integrated with third party E-commerce platform or SaaS like Shopify, Sirclo, and Jejualan.

-Midtrans is associated with various platforms to make integration process as easy as possible.
+Midtrans is partnered with various platforms to make integration process as easy as possible.
 This page contains a list of platforms that have partnered with Midtrans.
 If you are using third party platforms that are not listed here, and would like for Midtrans to integrate with it, please contact us at [support@midtrans.com](mailto:support@midtrans.com "email support")

 Step by step guide to integrate Snap to the platform of your choice, is explained below.
 #### Choose from any platform of your choice: